photosynthesisdev/signal-lite/README.md

 Our focus is on simplicity, readability, and optimization.
 We believe the true power of a programmer comes from building things yourself—without depending on overly complicated third-party services.
 This approach promotes a deeper understanding of the code and gives you complete control over the project.

 -----

+**Looking Ahead**
++ In parts 2/3 we will be implementing accounts, user sessions, and end-to-end encryption with some really cool public/private key cryptography!